Nursemaid

 Hospitals introduced rigid feeding schedules.
 Formula was positioned as modern and scientific.
 Lactation knowledge that once lived in communities was reframed as secondary to medical authority.

-The shift was not neutral.
-It altered autonomy.
+This shift was not neutral.
+It redefined authority, autonomy, and access.

 Systemic Exclusion from Professional Lactation Pathways